Skip to content

 Basket and Order Custom Fields#

-Creating Basket and Order Custom Fields#
+Creating Order Custom Fields#

-Steps to Create Custom Fields:#
+Steps to Create an Order Custom Field:#

 1. Navigate to Custom Fields: